-Students should be fever free for 24 hours before returning to school.
+Students must be fever free for 24 hours before returning to school.
 Students who are sent home during the school day with a fever will not be allowed to return to school the next day as this would not allow for the 24 hour protection of the entire school community.

 Any student with a fever will be immediately sent home.
-NO FACULTY/STAFF OR STUDENT WITH A TEMPERATURE WILL BE ALLOWED TO REMAIN IN THE BUILDING WITH A FEVER.
 If you are aware that your child has a fever, please keep him/her home and notify the school office.